certeu/droid-docs/docs/platforms.md

 - `DROID_ELASTIC_USERNAME` : Elastic username
 - `DROID_ELASTIC_PASSWORD` : Elastic password

+### Supported Platforms
+For Sigma Rules both esql (ES|QL) and eql (EQL) are supported.
+However since only esql supports correlations rules, it is advised to use esql only.
+There are no known benefits to using EQL over ES|QL.

+For Raw Rules, only both esql (ES|QL) and eql (EQL) are supported.
+Always use the `raw_language` custom field to specify the language used in the Sigma yaml file.

 ### Main config

 | Parameter              | Mandatory | Default Value | Description                                                                                |